 Access to Bladder Cancer Treatments You Need, When You Need Them

 UT Southwestern delivers comprehensive, state-of-the-art care to people with bladder cancer.
-Recent advances, such as enhanced intraoperative detection tools, allow us to identify hard-to-find recurrent cancers, while robotic surgical techniques and precision radiation therapy allow rapid recovery from therapeutic intervention.
+Recent advances, such as enhanced intraoperative detection tools and outpatient use of blue light cystoscopy, allow us to identify hard-to-find recurrent cancers, while robotic surgical techniques and precision radiation therapy allow rapid recovery from therapeutic intervention.
 For patients with metastatic disease, new immunotherapies and chemotherapeutic regimens offer hope to patients with an incurable and lethal disease.

 Types of Bladder Cancer

 Transitional cell (urothelial) carcinomas make up more than 90 percent of bladder cancer cases.
 Tumors are either papillary or flat carcinomas.